Enlarged Club World Cup will boost competition, Infantino tells AFP - RFI

 Doha (AFP)

-FIFA president Gianni Infantino said in an interview with AFP on Thursday that he strongly backed an expanded Club World Cup tournament as a way of boosting international competition between clubs.
+FIFA president Gianni Infantino said in an interview with AFP on Thursday that an expanded Club World Cup tournament would boost international competition between clubs.

-"We are focusing on world competition in the Club World Cup, for example, to have not only one club present from each confederation, but more participation because we need to boost club football all over the world," he said in Doha.
+Speaking ahead of the Club World Cup final in Qatar, Infantino also said for the first time that coronavirus containment measures could still be in place during the 2022 World Cup in the Gulf state -- but he insisted stadiums would be full.

-There are two Club World Cups being played this year, with Qatar currently hosting the edition delayed from 2020 that concludes on Thursday when Bayern Munich face Mexican side Tigres before another seven-team edition goes ahead in Japan in December.
+Two Club World Cups will be played this year, with Qatar currently hosting the edition delayed from 2020 that concludes on Thursday when Bayern Munich face Mexican side Tigres.
+Another seven-team edition will go ahead in Japan in December.

-A lucrative, revamped 24-team Club World Cup, including eight sides from Europe, was due to be played in China this year.
+A lucrative, revamped 24-team version of the tournament, including eight sides from Europe, was due to be played in China this year.

-But the expanded competition will not now start until a later date after the delayed Euro 2020 and the Copa America tournaments were pencilled in for June and July.
+But the expanded competition will not now start until a later date after the delayed Euro 2020 and the Copa America tournaments -- that could not be held last year because of the coronavirus pandemic -- were pencilled in for June and July.

+Infantino said the idea was still valid and he supported it strongly.

+"We are focusing on world competition in the Club World Cup, for example, to have not only one club present from each confederation, but more participation because we need to boost club football all over the world," he said.

-An enlarged tournament could help address growing calls for "super leagues" of top regional and global clubs -- leading European clubs are believed to be keen to create a European Super League.
+Ahead of 2022, an enlarged Club tournament could help address growing calls for "super leagues" of top regional and global clubs.
+Leading European clubs are believed to be keen to create a European Super League, but FIFA has said such a competition "would not be recognised" by world football's governing body.

 Infantino did not say on Thursday when the new Club World Cup format might begin.